-A three-judge panel of 9th U.S. Circuit Court of Appeals ruled Tuesday to seek the assistance of the Supreme Court of California in determining whether the proponents of Proposition 8 have legal standing to defend the measure, according to Reuters.
+A three-judge panel of 9th U.S. Circuit Court of Appeals ruled Tuesday to seek the assistance of the Supreme Court of California in determining whether the proponents of Proposition 8 have legal standing to defend the measure, according to Reuters

-In August, U.S. District Judge Vaughn Walker struck down California’s ban on gay marriage stating that it violated the constitution by denying plaintiffs a fundamental right.
+, U.S. District Judge Vaughn Walker struck down California’s ban on gay marriage stating that it violated the constitution by denying plaintiffs a fundamental right.
 During the trial, supporters of Prop 8 were represented by attorneys for then-Gov. Arnold Schwarzenegger and then-Attorney General and current Gov. Jerry Brown.
 After Judge Walker overturned Proposition 8, both Schwarzenegger and Brown refused to appeal Walker’s ruling, stating that they believed Prop 8 was unconstitutional.

 The question before the Supreme Court now is whether Prop 8 supporters, led by Protect Marriage

 , if the California Supreme Court decides that the proponents of Prop 8 do not have legal standing to defend the measure, Judge Walker’s ruling will stand and same-sex marriage will become legal in California.
 Alternatively, if the state’s high court determines that Yes on 8 does have the necessary legal standing, the case will be returned to the Ninth Circuit for a final ruling.